-At Compass for Kids, we empower low-income, at-risk elementary students by supporting their academic and social-emotional skills with innovative school-year and summer programs.
+At Compass for Kids, we empower under-served elementary students by supporting their academic and social-emotional skills with innovative school-year and summer programs.

 Our programs are designed to improve academics and cultivate the crucial life skills our children need to thrive.

-Camp Compass is a six-week, free summer learning program for low-income, at-risk elementary students of Springfield Public Schools – District 186.
-It is run as a hybrid between a school and a camp environment.
+Camp Compass is a free, summer learning program for under-served elementary students of Springfield Public Schools – District 186.

 Camp Compass is designed to prevent summer learning loss and improve reading and math skills.
 Its purpose is to reduce the achievement gap and opportunity gaps that exist between low-income students and their higher-income peers.
 It accomplishes this purpose through a balance of academic and enrichment activities:

-Camp Care-A-Lot is a five-day, four-night, residential camp experience that is free for low-income elementary students from throughout Central Illinois.
+Camp Care-A-Lot is a five-day, four-night, residential camp experience that is free for under-served elementary students from throughout Central Illinois.
 It is held in August every summer.

 For over 26 years, Camp Care-A-Lot has offered a unique opportunity for children to help them achieve their future goals and live healthier and safer lives.
 Campers leave believing they can be successful no matter where they come from.